 WHERE TO SLEEP:

 I would recommend sleeping in the city center or as close as possible to the train station.
 I recommend my B&B because I found it very very well.
-Clean, intimate (although with shared bathroom), excellent breakfast and very close to the center.
+Clean, intimate (although with a shared bathroom), excellent breakfast, and very close to the center.

 WHAT TO SEE 2 DAYS IN MONTPELLIER:

 Walking around the city is really beautiful, stops in some bars to take a glass of wine is the best.
 Montpellier is full of life and a city famous for street art.
+Book your Free walking tour here!
 I hope you may enjoy my top ten list: